zenreach/relationalize/README.md

 ### Options
 The relationalize class constructor takes in a few optional arguments:
-- The `stringify_arrays` boolean determines how arrays are relationalized.
+- The `ignore_arrays` boolean determines whether or not arrays are relationalized.
 By default (`False`), whenever an array is encountered, new tables are created and a connection/relation is provided between the objects.
-Setting `stringify_arrays = True` converts all arrays (including any nested arrays and objects within) to strings.
+No action is taken when `ignore_arrays = True`.
-- The `stringify_objects` boolean determines how nested objects are relationalized to be flattened.
+- The `ignore_objects` boolean determines whether or not nested objects are relationalized.
 By default (`False`), nested keys are combined into a single key delimited by underscores.
-Setting `stringify_objects = True` converts all nested objects as a string.
+No action is taken when `ignore_objects = True`.
 - See the [Logging section](#logging) to read about `log_level`.

 For example: